 From Maputo, a short boat journey through the endless channels of the bay brings guests to Machangulo Lodge’s secluded beach.
 MACHANGULO BEACH LODGE is an ideal setting for your family getaway, honeymoon, fishing trip, diving adventure or just a weekend away from it all.
 And situated in the Maputo Special Reserve (previously called the Maputo Elephant Reserve) is the beautiful Bush ‘n Beach hideaway; ANVIL BAY, with 10 Casinhas are nestled in the dune forest on stilted wooden decks, each with its own stretch of beachfront.

 Inhaca Island is the closest island getaway, situated in the bay of Maputo, just 40 km from the capital.
 It is easily accessed with daily air transfers, just 10 minutes flying time from Maputo.
 There are also some boat companies that arrange boat transfers for larger groups.
 There is only one resort on Inhaca Island, the PESTANA INHACA LODGE ISLAND RESORT, which is currently closed.
 There is a small village on Inhaca, with a rather quaint but well-known restaurant called Lucas’ and a small market.
 One can also visit the Marine Biology Museum and excursions are taken to the lighthouse and to Portuguese Island, just a few minutes from Inhaca Island.
 Portuguese island is totally deserted with magnificent expanses of beautiful white sandy beaches, and safe bays for swimming.

-There are now daily flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (some direct, some routed via Vilankulo).
+There are flights from OR Tambo Airport in Johannesburg to Inhambane with LAM (usually routed via Maputo or Vilankulo).